Mpro256/Updated-dynamicrest/README.md

 1. download python 3.12 (make sure to check `add python.exe to path`)
 2. clone or download the repo
 3. open main.py in any text editor to see all fields that need to be changed (at the top)
+4. open cmd and run `pip install -r requirements.txt`
-4. open cmd and enter `py main.py`
+5. open cmd and enter `py main.py`

 (also you can open issues to suggest features)